portela/NCO/README.md

 - `C_PHASE_WIDTH` is the bit width of the phase accumulator.
 - `f_{res}` is the phase resolution in degrees, representing the smallest frequency step that can be achieved.

 Example Values for Phase Width and Corresponding Resolution.
-It should be notted that the increase of the resolution impacts the minimun and maximun frequency (and also the quantization error).
-For example, enven though 32 bits provides a very fine resolution for the phase resolution, the frequency for fcw=1 is less than a hertz (considering Fclk of 100MHZ).
+For example, enven though 32 bits provides a very fine resolution for the phase, the frequency for fcw=1 is less than a hertz (considering Fclk of 100MHZ).

 | Phase Width (`C_PHASE_WIDTH`) | Phase Resolution (Degrees) | Output Frequency for `FCW = 1` and `fclk = 100MHz` |
 |-------------------------------|----------------------------|----------------------------------------------------------|